 Have you ever wondered where all of those manufacturing pieces and parts go once they’ve outlived their original purpose?
 If they’re made by any number of 80+ industrial manufacturers around the world — there’s a good chance Vintage Parts is giving them a second life.
-Started more than 50 years ago, this niche retailer specializes in getting original equipment manufacturer (OEM) parts to the people and places that need them.
+Started more than 50 years ago, this niche retailer specialises in getting original equipment manufacturer (OEM) parts to the people and places that need them.
 From car components to medical equipment to industrial machinery, this impressive seller reports that it carries an astounding 1.1 million unique part numbers and over 10 million actual pieces — all of it housed across 15 warehouses in Central Wisconsin.

 For years, Vintage Parts says it relied on its own internal systems to manage complex processes.